OzzyProjects/datalink_layer_sniffer/README.md

 You can see an example in file named string_log in the results repository

-It binds a network interface or grab all frames with -g option, binding to any.
+It binds to a network interface or grab all frames with -g option, binding to any device.

 **Also being able to sniff some layer 2 packets like ARP, HOMEPLUG, HOMEPLUG POWERLINE, ETHERTYPE IEEE 1905 1a and other ones.**